geogardenclub/geogardenclub.github.io/docs/user-guide/beds.md

 <img width="300" src="/img/user-guide/create-bed.png"/>

 **Bed name:** Provide the bed name.
 You don't have to include "Bed"--we'll add that for you!
+Bed names must be unique within a Garden.

 Tap "Submit" to create the new Bed, or "Cancel" to cancel.